filipelsilva/dotfiles/README.md

 ### gdbinit

-If the packages for pwndbg and gef are installed, the aliases in zsh will source the files defined in here.
+If the packages for pwndbg and gef are installed, the aliases in zsh will source the files defined in there.
 This way, you can run default `gdb`, `pwndbg`, and `gef`, all separated.
 Before, I had a git repo dedicated to this, but this solution is way cleaner.